samuelcwfovo/CSCI2720_project/README.md

 6. Initialize node.js by command: **npm init**
 7. Install express: **npm install express --save**
 8. Install mongoose: **npm install mongoose --save**
+9. Install bcrypt: **npm install bcrypt**
-9. Install webpack: **npm install webpack webpack-cli --save-dev**
+10. Install webpack: **npm install webpack webpack-cli --save-dev**
-10. Install Google map for React: **npm install --save google-map-react**
+11. Install Google map for React: **npm install --save google-map-react**
-11. Install html-webpack-plugin: **npm i --save-dev html-webpack-plugin**
+12. Install html-webpack-plugin: **npm i --save-dev html-webpack-plugin**
-12. Install packages needed yourself (if any)
+13. Install packages needed yourself (if any)
-13. Replace the currect package.json and package-lock.json with the ones in the zip again (I do not know if this step is needed for you.
+14. Replace the currect package.json and package-lock.json with the ones in the zip again (I do not know if this step is needed for you.
 I need to do it anyway)
-14. Build the html bundle: **npm run build** (need to run this command every time after you update codes in /src I guess)
+15. Build the html bundle: **npm run build** (need to run this command every time after you update codes in /src I guess)
-15. cd to /server and run the server by: **node index.js**
+16. cd to /server and run the server by: **node index.js**
-16. Pray that the server is successfully setup
+17. Pray that the server is successfully setup
-17. Use browser: **http://127.0.0.1:2060/** to check whether it is successful
+18. Use browser: **http://127.0.0.1:2060/** to check whether it is successful
-18. To create an admin account, Sign Up an account and then change its "admin" attribute of that account in your mongodb manually
+19. To create an admin account, Sign Up an account and then change its "admin" attribute of that account in your mongodb manually

 ## Tasks
 **Ray: "Feel free to add missing tasks if there is one!"**<br><br>